vburidar/matcha_client/README.md

 On the activity page are displayed the following activities:
 - The visits you received.
 - The likes you received.
-- The matches you received.
+- The matches you were part.